Casting - Drama Facilitators

 Every child’s imagination should be inspired by the arts.
 Our mission is to use the skills of the professional theatre to provide highly creative cultural experiences to children which they will remember for ever.

 We value creativity, efficiency, fairness and ongoing relationships between our performers, the company and our customers.

-We are looking for a dozen or more drama facilitators (or trained actors with teaching experience) to join our existing team leading Shakespeare and Drama workshops in primary schools throughout March 2018.
+We are casting for drama facilitators (or trained actors with teaching experience) to join our existing team leading drama workshops in primary schools from late October 2018.

 What we are looking for...

-- An infectious passion and enthusiasm for storytelling.
+- An infectious passion and enthusiasm for classical text and storytelling.

 - Strong communicators who get on well with people.

 - Time keeping, planning and organisation skills.